AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 6: Convert String Dates to Datetime Objects
+## ✅Day 6: Convert String Dates to Datetime Objects

 **Problem Statement:**
 Convert a list of date strings (YYYY-MM-DD) into Python datetime objects.